-[The following is a review I wrote for HotShoe magazine back in late 2009 when the Leica M9 had just been released.
+[The following is a review I was commissioned to write for HotShoe magazine back in late 2009 when the Leica M9 had just been released.
 I’ve republished it here in its entirety, with thanks to Leica UK for the loan of the M9.]

 Hot Gear Review

-Following a year or two later the M8.2 was a minor upgrade yet a more-accomplished offering in many respects.
-The same detractors cited the unchanged sensor sensitivity issues, a result of using a thin hot-filter in front of the sensor but borne, ironically, of the maker’s determination to deliver the familiar drawing-style of Leica lenses to the corners of the image.
+A year or two later the M8.2 was a minor upgrade yet a more-accomplished offering in many respects.
+The same detractors cited the unchanged sensor sensitivity issues, a result of using a thin hot filter in front of the sensor but borne, ironically, of the maker’s determination to deliver the familiar drawing style of Leica lenses to the corners of the image.

-Mounting pressure, imagined or otherwise, to produce a digital M rangefinder delivering the same or similar user experience as the film-based cameras resulted in the announcement at 9am (EST) on the 9/9/09 of the full-frame 35mm format M9.
-Outwardly the M9 closely resembles the M8.2 and earlier M8 and yet inside, despite earlier doubts by Leica that it could be achieved, sits the Nirvana of makers and users alike, a full-frame digital sensor.
+Mounting pressure, imagined or otherwise, to produce a digital M rangefinder delivering the same or similar user experience as the film-based cameras resulted in the announcement at 9 am (EST) on 9/9/09 of the full-frame 35mm format M9.
+Outwardly the Leica M9 closely resembles the M8.2 and earlier M8 and yet inside, despite earlier doubts by Leica that it could be achieved, sits the Nirvana of makers and users alike, a full-frame 35mm digital sensor.

-The M9, like the M8, still requires the base be removed to change the battery and SD card.
-Moreover with the introduction of the Micro Four Thirds cameras from Panasonic and Olympus, some detractors argue the coupled rangefinder method of focusing is dated and outmoded.
+The Leica M9, like the M8, still requires the base to be removed to change the battery and SD card.
+Moreover, with the introduction of the (mirrorless) Micro Four Thirds cameras from Panasonic and Olympus, some detractors argue the coupled rangefinder method of focusing is dated and outmoded.
 But they overlook the fact it’s still superior in clarity and contrast to any current electronic viewfinder.
 There’s no live view or HD video either, but why would you want it in a camera like the M9?
 It’s the antithesis of the DSLR.
-There’s no more than you need, it has aperture priority semi-auto and manual exposure, like those cameras from the late 70’s.
-Continuous shooting tops 2fps maximum.
+There’s no more than you need, it has aperture priority semi-auto and manual exposure, like those cameras from the late 70s.
+Continuous shooting tops 2 fps maximum.